hbilu/Virtual-Paint/README.md

 # Virtual-Paint
 This program is a virtual painting application that permits users to draw and paint directly onto the live camera stream.
-It has been developed using Python, OpenCV, and MediaPipe.
+It has been developed using Python, OpenCV, and MediaPipe (version 0.10.0).

 The video showcasing the project can be accessed through the link provided by clicking on the image below.